 Maybe you feel a little more down-in-the-dumps than usual.
 Maybe your boobs are hurting.
 Or maybe you’re dealing with a breakout of pimples on your chin.
-If this sounds all too familiar, you might be dealing with premenstrual syndrome, or PMS, unofficially known as The Worst.
+If this sounds all too familiar, you might be dealing with premenstrual syndrome symptoms, or PMS, unofficially known as The Worst.
 It can happen like clockwork in the week leading up to your period, and PMS symptoms may appear in different ways for people.
 But knowing what’s actually happening inside your body can go a long way in helping you feel better, ASAP.
 Here’s why it’s happening – and what you can do to deal with it.

+What does PMS mean?
 Premenstrual syndrome is the unfortunate combination of symptoms that women, or those who bleed, may experience in the week before their period starts.
 While the exact cause of PMS is still unknown (it’s one of the great mysteries of women’s health), there are a few factors that may be at play, such as changes in both your hormones and the chemicals in your brain¹.
 Now for some good news: PMSing is an entirely normal part of the menstrual cycle, and usually not a huge deal for your health.
 Plus, since it follows a pretty predictable pattern, you can at least identify when you’re dealing with PMS as opposed to something else.
 If you’re feeling breast tenderness, for instance, you can use it as a heads up that your period is on its way and maybe stash some tampons in your bag – just in case.

 Still, even though PMS is very common, it doesn’t exactly make life easy for you.
 The combo of physical discomfort and emotional stress that accompanies PMS can interfere with your daily life, interrupting your usual activities and making school or work feel downright miserable.
 A small number of women may even experience debilitating symptoms, meaning the physical or emotional distress is so intense that you need to cancel plans or take a sick day.
-This is known as premenstrual dysphoric disorder, and it’s basically an even more intense version of PMS – think severe irritability, anxiety and depression².
+This is known as premenstrual tension dysphoric disorder, and it’s basically an even more intense version of PMS – think severe irritability, anxiety and depression².
 If this sounds familiar, talk to your doctor ASAP, because there are options out there that can help you.

-If you’re PMSing, you may experience a combination of various symptoms, which usually fall into two categories: emotional and physical.
+What are PMS symptoms?
+If you’re PMSing, you may experience a combination of various premenstrual symptoms, which usually fall into two categories: emotional and physical.
 PMS usually includes at least five of these symptoms, and they can range from mild to severe, depending on you and your body.
 On top of that, every menstrual cycle is different, even for yourself.
 You might have food cravings and feel like crying for no reason one month, and experience a breakout and mood swings the next.
 Not ideal, but once you have a good idea of what to expect, you can be better prepared to handle it like a pro.
 Here are some symptoms of PMS to watch out for:

-If you feel tired, exhausted even, maybe a little listless, about once a month around your period, then you’re not alone.
+PMS fatigue usually occurs the day before menstruation and appears along with other premenstrual symptoms.
+These symptoms are part of a woman's natural biological cycle, which allows her to adapt to the hormonal changes that occur in her body.
+So, if you feel tired, exhausted even, maybe a little listless, about once a month around your period, then you’re not alone.
 PMS fatigue affects many girls and can be made worse by some common PMS habits, like reaching for a bunch of junk food.
 Or not doing a lot of physical activity.
 (Fight through those cramps and get moving!
 You’ll feel less tired and your cramps will get some relief.)

 Jot down notes in a notebook or on your phone about the symptoms you’re experiencing.
 Whether you’re more tired than usual or have a stomach-ache for no apparent reason, taking a note of it will help you figure out patterns so you can better prepare yourself in the months ahead.